Julienleguey/evento-back/README.md

 # Read Me - Evento

-# 1. Clone the project
+# 1. Clone the project and install the dependencies
 ```
 $ git clone github_url_of_the_project
+$ npm install
 ```